 There are strict dog rules to abide by at our properties, so please make sure you have read these before planning to bring your dog.

-Dogs are to be kept off all furniture in the house and are not allowed to go upstairs.
+Dogs are to be kept off all furniture in the house and are not allowed to go in any of the bedrooms.

 Dogs are not allowed in the hot tub.

 Dogs are not allowed to be left unattended in the property at any time.

 It is preferable that dogs sleep in a crate at night but if not please follow our guidelines as to where the dog should sleep.

 Please ensure that before coming into the house, wet or muddy dogs are dried off with a towel that you have brought with you.

 Please ensure all dog mess is picked up throughout your stay and before you leave on the morning of departure.

 Please be aware that surrounding grounds and farmland may contain livestock.
 Please be courteous and make sure that dogs are kept on leads and full supervision is given at all times.